 Rajan Varmon is a Senior majoring in Social Work.
 He originally became involved in the field of social work through his interest in mental health, but he eventually became involved in politics through his advocacy efforts of House Bill 4325: a bill that would help secure LPC's rights to effectively perform their duties in the state of Michigan.
-After receiving a State Tribute from State Rep. Aaron Miller and the late State Rep. Isaac Robinson for the bill's passing, it became clear he wanted to pursue the field of political social work.
-Rajan has continued his mental health advocacy efforts through the WSU Suicide Prevention Initiative and within his current role as the Co-President of the Wayne State University Suicide Prevention Initiative.
-Through the initiative, he helped prep and organize Mental Health First Aid Trainings, run events advocating for mental health resources across Wayne State's campus, and helped open up discussions about mental health in college life.
+After receiving a State Tribute from State Rep. Aaron Miller and the late State Rep. Isaac Robinson for the bill's passing, it became clear he wanted to pursue the field of macro social work.
+Rajan has continued his mental health advocacy efforts through the WSU Suicide Prevention Initiative and within his current role as the President of Warrior; Suicide Prevention.
+Through the initiative, he helped prep and organize Mental Health First Aid Trainings, run events advocating for mental health resources across WSU's campus, and helped open up discussions about mental health in college life.
 He is honored to be able to serve as the Student Representative for the School of Social Work and is dedicated to bringing about positive changes for the Wayne State community.

 School of Law Representative Representative